ipld/js-car/README.md

 [single `Uint8Array`](#CarReader__fromBytes) or from [an `AsyncIterable`](#CarReader__fromIterable) of `Uint8Array`s (note that Node.js streams are `AsyncIterable`s and can be consumed in this way).

+`CarReaderSync` works exactly the same way as `CarReader` but all method are synchronous.

 ### [`CarIndexedReader`](#CarIndexedReader)